kayyyng/kayyyng/README.md

-Hi, I am Kay, a final year student double-majoring in Decision Analytics and Biomedical Sciences at the University of Hong Kong.
+Hi, I am Kay, a final year student with a double major of Decision Analytics and Biomedical Sciences at the University of Hong Kong.

 ### I'm interested in ...
 1. Programming: